BackupTheBerlios/hjb-svn/trunk/docs/rst/register-connection-factory.rst

 :Returns: N/A

-This **GET** request looks up the connection-factory identified by jndi-name in the Provider's JNDI context and registers it with the HJB runtime.
+This **GET** request locates the connection-factory identified by factory-jndi-name in the provider's JNDI context and registers it with the HJB runtime.
 This command

-* can be invoked multiple times with the exactly the same jndi-name;
-  after the first successful attempt, HJB ignores subsequent invocations.
+* can be invoked multiple times with the exactly the same factory-jndi-name; after the first successful attempt, HJB ignores subsequent invocations.

 .. _back to commands: ./command-list.html